 An illustrated catalogue of Muirhead Bone prints and drawings was produced for an exhibition at The Fine Art Society 148 New Bond St. London W1S 2JT.

-A facsimile reprint of 'Glasgow in 1901' illustrated and partly written by Muirhead Bone is obtainable for £9.99 post free from White Cockade Publishing, 71 Londsdale Rd.
-Oxford OX2 7ES.
+A facsimile reprint of 'Glasgow in 1901' illustrated and partly written by Muirhead Bone with an introduction by Perilla Kinchin was published by White Cockade Publishing.

 Some of Muirhead Bone's work is shown on pages that follow, other images can be seen on the Tate Gallery website.